ZTNA 2.0: What It Is and How It Improves Zero Trust Access

 The need for secure remote access continues to grow as organizations expand support for hybrid work, cloud adoption, and modern applications.
-For years, virtual private networks (VPNs) and early Zero Trust Network Access (ZTNA 1.0) models provided a foundation for remote connectivity.
+For years, virtual private networks (VPNs) and early Zero Trust Network Access (ZTNA 1.0) models provided a foundation for secure connectivity.
 Yet both approaches introduced gaps that have become more apparent as threats advance and infrastructures evolve.

 This article explains what ZTNA 2.0 is, how it improves on ZTNA 1.0 and traditional VPN technologies, the principles that guide it, and the role Portnox plays in helping organizations adopt this model for network security and long-term resilience.